RTEMS/rtems-docs/c-user/config/scheduler-general.rst

 DESCRIPTION:
-    In case this configuration option is defined, then :ref:`Deterministic Priority Scheduler <SchedulerPriority>`
+    In case this configuration option is defined, then :ref:`SchedulerPriority`
     algorithm is made available to the application.

 NOTES:
     This scheduler configuration option is an advanced configuration option.
     Think twice before you use it.

-    In case no explicit :ref:`clustered scheduler configuration
+    In case no explicit :ref:`ConfigurationSchedulersClustered`
-    <ConfigurationSchedulersClustered>` is present, then it is used as the
-    scheduler for exactly one processor.
+    is present, then it is used as the scheduler for exactly one processor.

     This scheduler algorithm is the default when :ref:`CONFIGURE_MAXIMUM_PROCESSORS` is